 Nested loops

-loops to traverse 2D arrays
+Use nested for and nested enhanced for loops to traverse 2D arrays

 Traversing the 2D array in row-major vs. column-major order